bchiang7/CS3200-Project/README.md

 ```
 python run.py
 ```
-to start the project and navigate to `localhost:5000` in your browser.
+to start the project.
+Enter your MySQL username and password, and then navigate to `localhost:5000` in your browser.

 ## UML Diagram